vesper-framework/vesper/docs/javascript/getting-started.md

 ### Initial setup

-Create a directory for the new project with a package.json inside (you can use `npm init`) and install Scepter:
+Create a directory for the new project with a package.json inside (you can use `npm init`) and install Vesper:

 ```
-npm i scepter --save
+npm i vesper --save
 ```

 In this tutorial we will use `sqlite` database, so install it as well: